TiaMcDowell/TombOfAnnihilationNotes/docs/Session Notes/Session 15.md

-In the morning, everyone was shocked to see [[Brysh]] roughly three feet taller.
+In the morning, everyone was shocked to see [[Brysh]] roughly two feet taller.

 [[Locke Hancock]] compared Brysh's transformation to that of a bananafly.